Nusiq/mcblend/docs/limitations/index.md

     ]
 }
 ```
-Minecraft models are made out of with bones.
+Minecraft models are made out of bones.
 Every bone has a list of cubes
 and/or a poly_mesh.
 Every cube and polymesh has its own pivot and rotation.
 Mcblend needs to know these values in order to export the model.
 This means
 that you can't just pack everything into a single mesh because a mesh is just a